UoB-Interactive-Devices/ID25-TeamM-The-MasterMinds/README.md

 - The user sets the concentration duration by adjusting a knob.

-- During the set focus time, the plant provides visual feedback based on the user's leve
+- During the set focus time, the plant provides visual feedback based on the user's behaviour and focus on their work

 ----
 ### How It Works